-If your check debit card is lost or stolen contact the bank immediately.
-If you are calling after regular banking hours to report a lost or stolen card, call 1-800-791-2525.
+If your debit card is lost or stolen contact the bank immediately.
+If you are calling during regular banking hours to report a lost or stolen card, call 1-888-263-3370.
+If you are calling after hours the number is 1-888-791-2525.
 As an added safeguard, we provide a cap on your liability if your card is lost or stolen.
 Contact us for details and a disclosure.
 Each month, you'll receive an account statement that includes the date, location, and amount of every transaction you've made with your card.

 Start enjoying the freedom and convenience provided by our check debit card, which has no monthly fee.
 With Instant Issue, in most cases, you can receive your new card and PIN upon request.
 You can change your assigned PIN by bringing it by one of our convenient locations.
 Your PIN will keep you secure against unauthorized transactions on your account.
 Contact us for more information or visit one of our convenient locations.

 VISA is a registered trademark of VISA International Services Association.

 First State Bank is chartered under the laws of the State of Texas and by state law is subject to regulatory oversight by the Texas Department of Banking.
 Any consumer wishing to file a complaint against First State Bank should contact the Texas Department of Banking through one of the means indicated below:

 In Person or by U.S. Mail: 2601 North Lamar Boulevard, Suite 300, Austin, TX 78705-4294

 Fax: (512) 475-1313